Randomized term grouping over physical law on digital quantum simulation

-A quantum channel describes how a particular state or more usefully, a mixture of quantum states evolves to another set of quantum states.
-The most general `channel' is a CPTP(ompletely positive, trace preserving) map, i.e. something that maps a density matrix onto another density matrix:
+A quantum channel describes how a particular state or, more usefully, a mixture of quantum states evolves into another set of quantum states.
+The most general `channel' is a CPTP(completely positive, trace preserving) map, i.e. something that maps a density matrix onto another density matrix:

 where $M_i$ is called Kraus operator\cite{Kraus}.
 Thus, classically sampling a series of exponentials defines a valid CPTP map with $M_i = \sqrt{p_i} U_i$: